opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 Adding external basemaps
 ------------------------

-OpenDataSoft allows the addition of external basemaps through specific integrations.
+Opendatasoft allows the addition of external basemaps through specific integrations.

 Currently, the only available integration is with Mapbox.